Shaka Zulu is one of Africa and the world’s most well known historical figures.

 Furthermore, the promised alliance with the British does not materialise as Shaka’s emissaries to the British Crown are treated with disdain at the Cape Colony, revealing the deception of Farewell’s promise and the naivety of his own beliefs.

 In the end, Shaka realises that he has gambled the future of his Empire on misplaced trust, but the damage has already been done.
-The nation is now in chaos after he has declared a period of mourning and incessant expansionist Wars.
+The nation is now in chaos after he has declared a period of mourning and incessant expansionist Wars in the wake of his Mother’s death.

 Shaka reveals the dark depths of his disillusionment in a classic dialogue scene in which he frankly tells Farewell that the Swallows have deceived him, placing his entire life’s work and Empire at risk by taking advantage of his naivety, ambition and arrogance.

-In this case, the allure of an alliance on equal terms with the White Man which Shaka simply could not resist…A fatal mistake.
+In this case, the allure of an alliance on equal terms with the White Man which Shaka simply could not resist and this turned out to be a fatal mistake.

 Not only does this scene reveal the depth of Shaka’s tragedy, but also the complex relationship between Coloniser and Colonised in the Colonial game of Chess.